SlavaRa/haxelib-extendscript/README.md

 jsx
 ===

-Externs for the Illustrator 2014 js API.
+Externs for the ExtendScript API.